 To the Kalachuris goes even greater credit for reviving the cultural traditions of Central India—the vast majority of temples and sculptures found in the region belong to their period.
 The Kalachuri also put their kingdom on par with the powers of North India in military and administrative matters—in the Kalachuri land grants the term Rajaputra is used for the sons of the king.
 The term’s evolution into Rajput occurred in the northern kingdoms of Ajmer and Kannauj as described in earlier posts, but in Central India too the local Kshatriyas began calling themselves Rajputs from the 15th or 16th Centuries.

 Collateral branches of the Kalachuri clan spread north to Gorakhpur and south to Kalyan—but within Central India a younger son of Kokkala named Kalingaraj established a kingdom in the Chhattisgarh region.
 The greatest expansion of Kalachuri power occurred under Karan in the 11th Century when their armies campaigned in UP, Orissa, and Bengal.
-These wars exhausted the economic capacity of the state and the later Kalachuris were unable to resist the attacks of their neighbors.
-By the 13th Century the Kalachuri territories were divided among their numerous vassals.
+In later times the descendants of the Kalachuris reverted to their ancient name Haihaya and established two kingdoms, Ratanpur and Raipur in Chattisgarh.

 Gonds and Cheros